AUGUST

 1695 -- Quaker John Archdale was appointed Governor of the Carolina colony.

 1775 -- Jemmy, an enslaved man who testified against his brother-in-law Thomas Jeremiah, recanted his testimony that Jeremiah had been involved in transporting British arms to other enslaved men.
-(Source: Charleston, Charleston! by Walt Fraser, p.
+(Source: Charleston, Charleston!, p.
 146)

 1780 -- Capt.
-Archibald Broun, a Revolutionary hero of Brounsfield Plantation in Mt.
+Archibald Broun, the nearly forgotten Revolutionary hero of Brounsfield Plantation in Mt.
 Pleasant, married Mary Deas, the daughter of his wealthy neighbors, John and Elizabeth Allen Deas of Thoroughgood Plantation.

 1863 -- Union Maj.
-Gen. William Gillmore and his men load the 16,000-pound Swamp Angel cannon onto a boat so taxed by its weight that it periously floated just a few inches above water.
+Gen. William Gillmore and his men loaded the 16,000-pound Swamp Angel cannon onto a boat so taxed by its weight that it floated just a few inches above water.

 August 18

 1775 -- Despite his brother-in-law's recanted tesimony that he was distributing British arms to enslaved Negros, Thomas Jeremiah was hanged anyway, then burnt to ashes as his sentence decreed.
 He maintained his innocence to the end.
 S.C.
 Gov. William Campbell believed Jeremiah was innocent, as did the Royal Attorney General, saying Jeremiah was the victim of the increaseing fear whites had of the black majority in Charleston.
-(Source: Charleston, Charleston! by Walt Fraser, p.
+(Source: Charleston, Charleston!, p.
 146)

 August 19